sophiabratteson/Seed-core/docs/ledger/conflict_resolution.md

 # 2. Core Concepts

 ## Lamport Logical Clocks
-- Each device maintains its own increasing counter.
+- Each device maintains an increasing counter.
-- Every new transaction increments the counter.
+- Every new transaction increments this counter.
-- A higher clock value always represents a "later" event.
+- A higher lamport clock value always represents a “later” event.
-- Logical clocks work offline because they do not rely on real timestamps.
+- Logical clocks work completely offline without real timestamps.

 ## Causal References
-- Each transaction may include references to previous transaction IDs.
+- Transactions may include references to earlier transaction IDs.
-- These references show causal relationships such as "this transaction depends on the previous one."
+- These references form local causal chains.
-- Devices use causal graphs to detect missing transactions or broken chains.
+- Devices can detect missing ancestors or incomplete sequences.
+- Helps maintain order even when receiving out-of-order data.

 ## Deterministic Tie-Breaker
-- If two transactions have the same lamport clock value:
+Used when two transactions share the same lamport timestamp:

-  - The transaction is chosen based on comparing device IDs alphabetically.
+1. Compare device IDs alphabetically.
-  - This ensures all devices merge in the same way.
+2. The transaction from the lexicographically “smaller” device ID is considered earlier.

+This ensures **every device merges transactions in a globally deterministic way**.

 ## Idempotent Application
-- Importing the same transaction multiple times does not change ledger state.
+- Re-importing the same transaction has no effect.
-- Devices always check if a transaction already exists before adding it.
+- Prevents ledger corruption when multiple neighbors broadcast the same data.

 ---

 # 3. Transaction States

-Seed nodes categorize transactions into the following states:
+Seed devices categorize every transaction into one of four states:

-- Pending: Known but not yet validated due to missing causal ancestors.
+- **Pending** — Transaction seen but not yet valid due to missing ancestors.
-- Valid: Fully accepted into the ledger.
+- **Valid** — Fully accepted and applied to the ledger.
-- Invalid: Violates rules such as insufficient balance or tampered signature.
+- **Invalid** — Violates signatures, balance rules, or other validation checks.
-- Orphaned: Transaction references cannot be satisfied even after retries.
+- **Orphaned** — Causal references cannot be recovered after repeated attempts.

-Pending and orphan states allow devices to sync gradually in low-connectivity environments.
+Pending and orphan states allow devices to function in unstable mesh environments.

 ---

-# 4. Conflict Scenarios and Resolution Rules
+# 4. Conflict Scenarios & Resolution Rules

 ## Scenario A: Same transaction ID but different content
-- This should not normally happen since tx_id is generated uniquely.
-- If it does occur:
+Normally impossible, but if tampering or corruption occurs:

-  - Compare lamport timestamps.
+1. Compare lamport values — higher wins.
-  - Keep the version with the higher lamport value.
-  - If equal, use device ID alphabetical ordering.
+2. If equal, compare device IDs — alphabetical winner wins.
-  - Reject the other version.
+3. Discard the other version.

-## Scenario B: Two valid transactions from the same sender spending the same funds
+## Scenario B: Double-spending from the same sender
-- Apply transactions in deterministic order:
+Two transactions might spend the same funds:

-  - Higher lamport wins.
+- Determine global order using lamport + device ID.
-  - If ties remain, use device ID ordering.
+- Apply the earlier transaction.
-- The losing transaction is marked invalid due to insufficient balance.
+- The later transaction becomes **invalid** due to insufficient balance.

-## Scenario C: Transactions arrive in different orders on different devices
+## Scenario C: Different arrival orders across devices
-- Reorder transactions globally by:
+Because devices sync in different environments:

+- Global ordering is recomputed using:
-  - First: lamport clock
+  - lamport (ascending)
-  - Second: device ID
+  - device_id (alphabetical)
-- All devices eventually converge to the same sorted order.
+- All devices eventually converge to the same order.

-## Scenario D: A device is offline and creates many transactions
+## Scenario D: Device offline for long periods
-- All transactions accumulate locally.
+Offline device creates many local transactions:

-- When the device reconnects:
+- When reconnected:
-  - Its transactions merge into the global ledger based on lamport and device ID.
+  - Transactions merge into global ledger based on deterministic rules.
-  - Conflicts are resolved automatically using deterministic rules.
+  - No internet or coordinated clock is required.

-## Scenario E: Group savings or trust-score updates collide
+## Scenario E: Group savings or trust-score collisions
-- Group-based updates include a group_id and update index.
+Group-based updates carry a **group_id** and **update index**.

-- If two updates share the same index:
+If two updates target the same index:

-  - The update with the higher lamport value is applied.
+1. The update with higher lamport wins.
-  - The other becomes a shadow entry and is archived for audit.
+2. The loser becomes a shadow entry (audit-only).

 ---

 # 5. Deterministic Ledger Merge Algorithm

-The ledger merge algorithm guarantees identical final outputs across devices.
+The deterministic merge rules guarantee identical ledgers on all Seed devices.

-Steps:
+### Steps:

-1. Collect all known transactions from both devices.
+1. Collect all known transactions (local + remote).
-2. Discard duplicates (same tx_id).
+2. Remove duplicates by tx_id.
-3. Validate signatures and data format.
+3. Validate signatures and structural format.
 4. Sort transactions by:
-   - lamport clock value (ascending)
+   1. lamport clock
-   - device_id (alphabetical)
+   2. device ID
-5. Apply transactions in this global order.
+5. Apply each transaction in order.
-6. If a transaction violates rules:
+6. If validation fails:
-   - Mark it invalid.
+   - Mark as invalid.
-   - Continue processing the rest.
-7. Output the final ledger state and checkpoints.

-This algorithm never relies on real time or arrival order.
+7. Write updated ledger to secure storage.
+8. Share updated ledger state back to mesh when possible.

+**No real timestamps.
+No central server.
+No internet.**

 ---

 # 6. Example Merge Case

-Device A transactions:
+### Device A creates:
 - A1 (lamport 1)
 - A2 (lamport 2)

-Device B transactions:
+### Device B creates:
 - B1 (lamport 1)
 - B2 (lamport 3)

-Merged order:
+### Global sorted order:
-1. A1 (lamport 1, device A < device B)
+1. **A1** (lamport 1, device A < B)
-2. B1 (lamport 1, device B)
+2. **B1** (lamport 1)
-3. A2 (lamport 2)
+3. **A2** (lamport 2)
-4. B2 (lamport 3)
+4. **B2** (lamport 3)

-All Seed devices will apply transactions in this exact order and produce identical results.
+Every Seed device will apply these in the exact same order.

 ---

 # 7. Data Structures Required

-## Transaction
+## Transaction Structure
 ```
 {
-  "tx_id": "...",
+  "tx_id": "uuid",
-  "sender": "...",
+  "sender": "user_id",
-  "receiver": "...",
+  "receiver": "user_id",
   "amount": 5.0,
   "lamport": 12,
   "device_id": "NODE_A",
   "prev_tx_ids": ["..."],
-  "signature": "..."
+  "signature": "digital_signature_here"
 }
 ```

-## Ledger
+## Ledger Structure
-- A map keyed by tx_id.
+- A map keyed by `tx_id`.
+- Stores full transaction objects.
-- Stores validity state.
+- Tracks validation state.
 - Supports deterministic sorting and merging.

 ---

-# 8. Sync and Reconciliation Workflow
+# 8. Sync & Reconciliation Workflow

 1. Device broadcasts or transfers its outbox.
-2. Other devices import incoming transactions.
+2. Receiving device imports all incoming transactions.
-3. Devices merge transactions using deterministic rules.
+3. Devices merge both datasets using global ordering.
-4. Devices recalculate ledger validity.
+4. Ledger re-validates all transactions.
-5. Devices checkpoint new state to secure storage.
+5. New ledger state is saved to secure storage.
-6. Devices propagate updated ledger back to the mesh network.
+6. Devices propagate updated state to neighbors.

-This loop continues until all nodes converge.
+This loop repeats until full convergence.

 ---

 # 9. Security Considerations

-- All transactions must be signed using per-device private keys.
+- All transactions must be cryptographically signed.
-- Replay attacks prevented by:
+- Replay attacks prevented via:
-  - Incrementing lamport clocks
-  - Recognizing duplicate tx_ids
+  - Unique tx_ids
+  - Lamport increments
-- Malicious nodes cannot reorder history due to deterministic sort rules.
+- Malicious nodes cannot reorder history:
+  - Sorting rules are deterministic
-- Tampered transactions fail signature validation.
+- Tampered transactions fail signature checks.
+- Out-of-order or delayed sync does not compromise correctness.

 ---

 # 10. Future Extensions

-- Vector clocks for multi-party causal chains.
-- Merkle-tree proofs for lightweight syncing.
+- **Vector clocks** for richer multi-device causality.
+- **Merkle proofs** to sync only small deltas.
-- Zero-knowledge validation for private transaction fields.
+- **Zero-knowledge proofs** for private transactions.
-- Trust-score weighted conflict resolution for group savings.
+- **Trust-score-aware conflict rules** for community-managed savings groups.

 ---

 # 11. Summary

-Seed's conflict resolution logic allows a global financial system to function without internet, without servers, and without synchronized clocks.
-By using deterministic ordering rules, lamport timestamps, and strict validation, every device in the network can independently reconstruct the same ledger, regardless of connection quality or environment.
+Seed's conflict resolution system enables a financial ledger to operate **fully offline**, **fully distributed**, and **fully deterministic**.
+By combining lamport logical clocks, causal references, and strict validation rules, every Seed device independently constructs the same ledger state—even under extreme network limitations.

-Seed remains consistent, secure, and resilient even in the most challenging conditions.
+This makes Seed reliable, tamper-resistant, and capable of scaling across millions of users without centralized infrastructure.